 Stay healthy, stay happy.

-Note: This post is addressing iron deficiency anemia, not other forms of anemia, such as sickle cell anemia, pernicious anemia or haemolytic anemia.
+Note: This post is addressing iron deficiency anemia, not other forms of anemia, such as sickle cell anemia, pernicious anemia or hemolytic anemia.
 Please consult with your doctor about your specific symptoms and the best treatment options.